Voultapher/sort-research-rs/writeup/sort_safety/text.md

 - **Functional**: Does the implementation successfully pass the test suite of different input patterns and supported types?
 - **Generic**: Does the implementation support arbitrary user-defined types?
 - **Ord safety**: What happens if the user-defined type or comparison function does not implement a strict weak ordering.
 E.g. in C++ your comparison function does `[](const auto& a, const auto& b) { return a.x <= b.x; }`?
-O == unspecified order but original elements, E == exception/panic and unspecified order but original elements, L == infinite loop, C == crash, e.g. heap-buffer-overflow (UB), D unspecified order with duplicates.
+O == unspecified order but original elements, E == exception/panic and unspecified order but original elements, U == Undefined Behavior usually out-of-bounds read and write, D unspecified order with duplicates.
 Only O and E are safe.
 - **Exception safety**: What happens, if the user provided comparison function throws an exception/panic? ✅ means it retains the original input set in an unspecified order, 🚫 means it may have duplicated elements in the input.
 - **Observable comp**: If the type has interior mutability, will every modification caused by calling the user-defined comparison function with const/shared references be visible in the input, after the sort function returns 1: normally 2: panic.
 If exception safety is not given, it is practically impossible to achieve 2. here.
 - **Miri**: Does the test-suite pass if run under [Miri](https://github.com/rust-lang/Miri)?
 S: using the Stacked Borrows aliasing model.
 T: using the Tree Borrows aliasing model.